Undrafted FCS players have NFL opportunities | FOX Sports

 Pittsburgh Steelers: Wayne Capers Jr., WR, Duquesne

 San Francisco 49ers: Kendrick Bourne, WR, Eastern Washington; J.P.
-Flynn, OG, Montana State; Tyson Graham, S, South Dakota; Lorenzo Jerome, S, Saint Francis; Jameer Thurman, LB/S, Indiana State; Bret Treadway, OL, Lamar
+Flynn, OG, Montana State; Chris Fraser, P, Cornell (also Chicago tryout); Tyson Graham, S, South Dakota; Lorenzo Jerome, S, Saint Francis; Jihaad Pretlow, CB, Fordham; Jameer Thurman, LB/S, Indiana State; Bret Treadway, OL, Lamar

 Seattle Seahawks: Michael Birdsong, QB, Tennessee Tech; Ronald Butler, QB, Tennessee State; Calvin Steyn, OL, Weber State

-Tampa Bay Buccaneers: Deondre Barnett, DE, Southern Illinois; Christian Kuntz, LB, Duquesne; Darnell Leslie, DE, Monmouth
+Tampa Bay Buccaneers: Kyle Avaloy, OG, Illinois State; Deondre Barnett, DE, Southern Illinois; Christian Kuntz, LB, Duquesne; Darnell Leslie, DE, Monmouth; Christophe Mulumba Tshimanga, Maine; Bret Niederreither, OG, Mercer

 Tennessee Titans: Rod Henderson, NT, Alabama State